 MSP 3196.
 Writing Workshop.
 3 Credit Hours.

-An intensive course that stresses writing fundamentals while encouraging students to express themselves in many forms of writing from blogs, to essays, to scripts and more, with a special emphasis on writing for broadcast and other forms of production.
-Students read their work in class, work in groups, and meet with the instructor for personal critiques.
+A writing-intensive course that stresses writing fundamentals while encouraging students to express themselves in various forms of writing and other forms of production.
+Students read their work in class, participate in workshop activities and meet with the instructor for individual critiques.

 Course Attributes: WI